dfreniche/ocp-java8-notes/9 - NIO2.md

 ---

+## NIO2: New I/O api, v2

-- introduced in 1.4 as replacement for Streams
+- introduced in Java 1.4 as replacement for Streams
     - not used by anyone
 - Java 1.7 brings up NIO2
     - still nobody uses it

 ---